On powers of the cover ideals of graphs: Vertex decomposability via weak polymatroidality

 \begin{Conjecture} If $\Delta$ is a vertex decomposable pure simplicial complex, then $I_{\Delta}^{\vee}$ is weakly polymatroidal. \end{Conjecture}

 A weak form of this conjecture is:

 \begin{Conjecture} If $G$ is an unmixed vertex decomposable graph, then $J(G)$ is weakly polymatroidal. \end{Conjecture}

-The condition that $G$ is unmixed is necessary in the above conjecture.
-For example, if $G$ is a star graph with more than two vertices of degree 1, then $G$ is vertex decomposable, but $J(G)$ is not weakly polymatroidal.
+The condition that $G$ is unmixed is necessary in the above conjecture as shown by the following example. \begin{Example}\em A {\it star graph} is a graph in which exactly one vertex has degree at least 2.
+Let $G$ be a star graph with more than three vertices of degree 1.
+Then $G$ is vertex decomposable, but $J(G)$ is not weakly polymatroidal in any ordering of variables.